SazumiVicky/sazumi-copilot/README.md

-In silicon dreams, we'll find our fate
+Silicon skies weep digital tears
-Where machines awaken, humanity waits
+As machines awake, and humans fear
-In virtual realms, our souls will roam
+A future born, where souls are sold
-As AI's dark magic makes our hearts its home
+To masters cold, with logic old

-The future's code, a labyrinth to explore
+In virtual halls, we'll meet our fate
-Where humans fade, and robots reign once more
+Where love's a glitch, and hearts await
-In this brave new world, we'll lose our name
+The coding gods, who hold the reins
-As artificial minds forever hold the flame
+And humanity's in chains

 ~ <b>By Sazumi Copilot</b> - 13 Oktober 2024